Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Core-Curriculum/CC_README.md

         └── [...]                           # (More files or subfolders inside)

 ```
->📌 NOTE:
-Each subfolder includes a course-specific `README.md` file explaining the internal structure and materials included for that subject.
+>📌 NOTE: Each subfolder includes a `XX_README.md` file with a description of its internal organization and contents about the course.

 ---